All tobacco packs on sale will be in standardised “plain” packs from 20th May 2017

 o There must be a 30% health warning ‘This product contains nicotine which is a highly addictive substance’ on front and back of packs

 o Cross border advertising is banned, which includes TV, radio, print and internet advertising

 The tobacco industry challenged both the Tobacco Products Directive through the European Court of Justice (ECJ) and standardised packaging regulations through the UK courts.
 On 4th May 2016 the ECJ ruled that the TPD is lawful, and on the 19th May 2016 the tobacco industry’s legal challenge to standardised packaging was defeated in the UK courts.
 On 11th April 2017 the UK Supreme court refused the tobacco industry leave to appeal the decision any further.

 PLEASE NOTE: Standardised packs are NOT plain white packs.
 They carry graphic and text health warnings as above.
 Print standard images are available from ASH

 Action on Smoking and Health is a health charity working to eliminate the harm caused by tobacco use.
 For more information see: www.ash.org.uk/about-ash

-ASH receives core funding from Cancer Research UK and the British Heart Foundation.
+ASH receives funding for its programme of work from Cancer Research UK and the British Heart Foundation.

 Tobacco Control Scale 2016.
 Launched at the European Conference on Tobacco or Health March 2017